-Females are born with a large number of potential ova (female sex cells, also called egg cells).
+Females are born with a fixed number of potential ova (female sex cells, also called egg cells).
 However, it isn’t until after the onset of puberty, typically around age 12, that these cells are mature enough to sustain life.
-The cells ripen on a regular basis, but only one is released each month until a woman reaches menopause.
+The cells ripen on a regular basis, but, usually, only one is released each month until a woman reaches menopause.
 Menopause commonly begins between the ages of 45 and 55.

 The major organs of the female reproductive system include:

 - Vagina: This muscular tube receives the penis during intercourse and a baby leaves the uterus through it during childbirth.

 - Uterus: This organ holds and nourishes a developing fetus, if an egg was properly fertilized.

 - Ovaries: The female gonads, the ovaries produce ova.
 When an egg matures, it is released from the ovary down into a fallopian tube.

 - Fallopian tubes: These small tubes transport ova from the ovaries to the uterus.
 This is where an egg waits to be fertilized.

 When properly fertilized with a man’s sperm — either through intercourse or artificial insemination — a woman’s egg carries all of the necessary material to produce children.

 While pregnant, a woman will go through several internal signs before the typical “baby belly” begins to show.
 These signs are the body’s reactions to the hormones generated during the fertilization process.

 As a fetus grows, a woman’s body will prepare for the birthing process, which includes the widening of the pubic symphysis, a joint between the two pubic bones.